HSA/FSA eligibleLocal + virtual consultsCall/Text (385) 332-4939Bone Builder classes now open: Learn more

 Week 3–6: Functional Restoration

-• Pain significantly reduced or eliminated
+• Pain reduced or eliminated

 • Range of motion improving